JMGG99/Spending-habits/README.md

 # Spending-habits
-This repository contains a data analysis of spending habits
+This repository contains a data analysis of spending habits.
+Kindly refer to the code.